Probate Q&A Series

 Conclusion and Next Steps

-Updating a deed after a co-owner’s death requires knowing how the property was held and following North Carolina’s recording and probate rules.
-Whether you record an affidavit of death or work through probate to obtain a personal representative’s deed, clear title protects your ownership rights and avoids future disputes.
+Updating title after a co-owner’s death requires knowing how the property was held and following North Carolina’s recording and probate rules.
+Whether you record an affidavit of death or work through probate as needed, clear title protects ownership rights and helps avoid future disputes.

 If you need guidance preparing affidavits, opening probate, or drafting and recording deeds, turn to Pierce Law Group.
 Our attorneys have years of experience helping North Carolina families secure clear title after a loved one passes.
 Contact us today by email at intake@piercelaw.com or by phone at (919) 341-7055 for a consultation.